Al Perkins Biography

 This legend of popular music was born and raised in Texas and learned to play Hawaiian steel guitar at the age of 9.
 Playing in West Texas bands throughout the sixties, it wasn't until his discovery by Mickey Jones & Kenny Rogers of The First Edition, and release from the US Army Reserves in the early seventies, that his musical career took off with the country rock band Shiloh.
 Perkins found himself hired to play pedal steel and lead guitar in the new incarnation of The Flying Burrito Brothers, and recorded the seminal live album The Last of the Red Hot Burritos in 1972.
 The band splintered, and Perkins along with former Byrd, Chris Hillman, joined Manassas.
 Led by Stephen Stills, they were one of the most talented units in music at the time.
 Equally at home with Latin jams, rock, blues, country, folk, and bluegrass, Manassas was one of the most versatile outfits in rock history.

 As the second album was released and Stills was being drawn more towards his work with Crosby Stills and Nash, Perkins and Hillman found themselves joining up with Richie Furay (Buffalo Springfield and Poco founding member) and J.D.
 Souther, forming the Souther Hillman Furay band.
 Perkins moved into producing records in the mid 70s, but did tour again with Michael Nesmith, Debby Boone and McGuinn & Hillman.
-He managed to also continue working as a session player, contributing to many of the notable albums of that time, including the Eagles' On The Border.
+He managed to also continue working as a session player, contributing to many of the notable album releases of that time, including the Eagles' On The Border.
 Continuing his production work into the 80s, Perkins also toured with Chris Hillman as a duo which later developed into the Desert Rose Band.
 In 1986 Al toured and recorded with Dolly Parton for several years before moving to Nashville in 1989.

 1997 - Producer on Best Southern, Country, or Bluegrass Gospel Album